Jdonne/restaurant-search/tech-questions.md

   }, [search, nomList]);
 ```

 In this example I used the hook to monitor two states akin to componentDidUpdate lifecycle.
-And when the states are updated, the api is called\
+And when the states are updated, the api is called.

 A new feature for bootstrap 5 that I've used/enjoyed is the ability to color links on class and control hover color as well.

 # How would you track down a performance issue in production?
 Have you ever had to do this?

 First I would try to diagnose the problem to have a more methodic approach.
-Different issues require different tools, and it would be a waste of time and resources to try to fix something when you don't know where the problem lies.\
+Different issues require different tools, and it would be a waste of time and resources to try to fix something when you don't know where the problem lies.

 For api related problems, we can look at the network tab in devtools.
-It can give you the time, timeline and requests of api calls.\
+It can give you the time, timeline and requests of api calls.

 For React components I would use devTools to profile components.
-The performance tab lets you record and trace if components are mounting, updating, and unmounted at what times, and frequencies.\
+The performance tab lets you record and trace if components are mounting, updating, and unmounted at what times, and frequencies.
-Redux devtools can also track state and component history\
+Redux devtools can also track state and component history.

-It is also important to check lifecycle functions to avoid loops in performance.\
+It is also important to check lifecycle functions to avoid loops in performance.

 I don't have much experience testing performance issues but I believe a diagnostic approach is best.
 Assessment of problems leads to more efficient and accurate solutions.